bpkennedy/tamareth/Writing/Draft/1 just another builder [34].md

 Several of the boys spun around quickly, but when they realized it was him they visibly relaxed their shoulders and smirked.
 Alokai frowned and approached the tightly circled group.
 They seemed to smile more menacingly as he edged his way into the circle to view the crying pig.

 It was on it's side trying to edge away from a bright red and yellow snake.
-It's back two legs were limp and dragging on the group.
+It's back two legs were limp and dragging on the ground.
 There were two little red dots on it's hindquarters.

 "Nothing to do for it, boys.
 Won't last much longer," Mateo said in an even voice.
 He hadn't noticed Alokai yet.